 Frequent, honest, and transparent communication is also crucial for improving workplace safety.
 As well as reducing healthcare accidents and reducing healthcare costs.
 Yet, only 55% of organizations have a crisis communication plan in place.

 How to Build a Successful Internal Communications Strategy?

 Now that you know the benefits of workplace communications let’s look into implementing a successful IC strategy.

 Before even considering implementing a new strategy, defining and understanding the current strategy’s downsides and bottlenecks is crucial.

-In other words, internal communications professionals should know what needs to be improved in order to achieve better business results.
+In other words, internal communications professionals should know what needs to be improved to achieve better business results.

-Some of the aspects of your current IC strategy you may want to assess include:
+Some of the aspects of your current IC strategy you may want to assess includes: